Total Abdominal Colectomy: Basic Surgical Steps

 Step 2: Dividing the sigmoid colon and rectum

 The colon is a large organ (about 5 feet long) that starts at the end of the small intestine (ileum) and ends at the rectum.
 The last section of the large intestine, called the sigmoid colon, joins with the rectum.
 (See figure 1.)
-Your surgeon will carefully free the colon in sections, these include the rectum and sigmoid colon, the descending (left) colon and the ascending (right) colon.
+Your surgeon will carefully free the colon in sections, these include the rectum and sigmoid colon, the descending (left) colon, the transverse (middle) colon, and the ascending (right) colon.
 The surgeon will also free the "splenic flexure," a bend in the colon that lies just below the spleen and the "hepatic flexure," the corresponding bend that lies under the liver.
-Throughout the procedure, the surgeon will use a paddle-like instrument to hold loops of the intestine up and out of the way.
-The main blood vessels (arteries) that supply blood to the colon will be carefully tied and divided throughout the surgery.
+The main blood vessels (arteries) that supply blood to the colon will be carefully sealed and divided throughout the surgery.

 Next, the surgeon will identify the part of the ileum (small bowel) that will be rejoined with the rectum.
-Lastly, your surgeon will sure that all of the attachments to the tissue have been cut.
+Your surgeon will be sure that all of the attachments to the tissue have been cut.
+The colon will then be divided from the rectum and from the ileum, freeing the colon.
 Once this is complete, he or she will enlarge one of the incision sites and pull the colon out of the abdominal cavity.

 Step 3: Rejoining the ileum and rectum

-After dividing the colon at the predetermined positions, your surgeon will rejoin the rectum and ileum.
-This rejoining is called an "anastomosis" And this may be made with stitches or by using a stapler.
-If a stapling technique is chosen by the surgeon, a circular stapler with an anvil-shaped head and center post and rod will usually be used to make the anastomosis.
-First, the anvil-shaped end of the stapler (the end with the post) is passed into the ileum and stitched into place.
-The post will extend beyond the cut end of the ileum.
-To complete the anastomosis, the rod of the circular stapler is passed into the rectum, connected with the center post, then closed and "fired" to join the ileum with the rectum.
-This is called an ileorectal anastomosis (IRA).
-As an alternative to the IRA, some patients may require the creation of a reservoir from the small intestine.
-This reservoir is called an ileal pouch anal anastomosis (IPAA).
-(If you are having an IPAA, your nurse will give you more information about the procedure).
+After dividing the colon at the predetermined positions, your surgeon will rejoin the ileum and rectum.
+This new connection is called an ileorectal "anastomosis" (IRA).
+This may be made with sutures or by using a stapler.
+If a stapling technique is chosen by the surgeon, a circular stapler will be used to make the anastomosis.
 The operation is finished by rinsing out the abdominal cavity and checking the anastomosis for leaks.
-Finally, all of the keyhole incisions in the abdomen will be stitched or taped closed.
+Finally, all of the keyhole incisions in the abdomen will be closed with stitches or glue.

 Fig 3: The open ends of the ileum and rectum are rejoined.